 - Keyfacts financial information statement – sets out the overall cost of the plan and how much you will pay each month.

 - Offer letter including an updated Keyfacts logo financial information statement – you’ll get this when the firm offers you a home purchase plan.

 The Financial Conduct Authority requires firms offering home purchase plans to protect your interests.
 However, there will be limits to what the provider can do.
-For example, if it goes out of business, or sells its share of the property to someone else, you may risk losing your share of the property and you right to live there.
+For example, if it goes out of business, or sells its share of the property to someone else, you may risk losing your share of the property and your right to live there.

 Get independent legal advice to make sure your interests are properly protected.
 For example, a solicitor can protect your right to stay in the property by ensuring the lease with the home purchase plan firm is registered with HM Land Registry.